learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Conda/Setup_Conda.md

 So the first step here will just be to download the installer for your system, and then executing it.

-I am currently using MacOS, so the rest of the tutorial will be ran on MacOS.
 For systems that doesn't have a GUI, you can also use the other installation methods like an installation script provided on the website.

 ![conda download page](conda_download.png)